Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete

 \subsection{The approximation scheme}

-In this subsection, we develop a relaxation scheme to approximate \eqref{eqn:mmot} such that the approximation error can be controlled.
-The relaxation scheme depends crucially on two notions: (i) the \textit{reassembly} of a measure and (ii) \textit{moment sets}.
-Before we define the notion of \textit{reassembly}, let us first recall the following gluing lemma from \citep{villani2003topics}.
+In this subsection, we develop a scheme to approximate \eqref{eqn:mmot} such that the approximation error can be controlled.
+The idea of the approximation scheme is to replace the marginal constraints in \eqref{eqn:mmot} with finitely many linear equality constraints.
+The feasible set of the resulting relaxation of \eqref{eqn:mmot} contains probability measures on $\BCX$ whose marginals belong to convex subsets of $\CP_1(\CX_1),\ldots,\CP_1(\CX_N)$ known as \textit{moment sets}, see, e.g., \citep{winkler1988extreme}.
+The notion of moment set is formally defined as follows.